 Currently, as a result of the measures implemented by the government to contain the spread of Covid-19, which include restrictions on the free movement of people, Metro has experienced a significant decrease in the number of passengers transported, which has had an impact on the risk related to demand.
-As a result, the Company's transportation revenues as of March 31, 2021, have had a decrease compared to the previous year (-37%).
-However, revenues from the Sales Channel (+6% compared to the same period of the previous year), leasing of premises, facilities for commercial, advertising and other purposes (+10% compared to the same period of the previous year), have shown higher revenues compared to the same period of the previous year.
+As a result, the Company's transportation revenues as of June 30, 2021, have had a decrease compared to the previous year (-6.5%).
+However, revenues from the Sales Channel (+41.1% compared to the same period of the previous year), leasing of premises, facilities for commercial, advertising and other purposes (+6.6%) compared to the same period of the previous year.